thesephist/zone/README.md

 ## Todo's

+- [ ] Add a button to incrementally expand the height of the textarea for larger multiline inputs, since it's awkward to use the dragger when the page has a limited height itself
 - [ ] Ability to add images
 - [ ] Ability to see all created uris and notes as links under one page (`/all`), password-authenticated